 - Failing to disclose prior injuries or other injury claims with your lawyer: Your attorney needs all the facts about your case to be able to fully protect your legal interests and maximize the outcome of your claim.

-- Believing you can keep your preexisting injuries hidden: This approach is always a bad idea, and it could result in your entire medical history being revealed to the insurer.
+- Believing you can keep a preexisting injury hidden: This approach is always a bad idea, and it could result in your entire medical history being revealed to the insurer.
 The outcome is that you look dishonest, which in turn casts doubt on the rest of your statements.
 Additionally, when your attorney only learns of an issue after it is already disclosed, it is harder to minimize any negative impact.

 - Deciding to try to settle your claim without an attorney: A qualified attorney handles challenging injury cases every day.
 This includes cases involving victims with preexisting medical conditions or injuries.
 There are benefits to having an attorney deal with the unique challenges of a claim involving preexisting injuries.
 Victims who have legal representation typically recover more compensation than those who do not.